Derugon/TBoIR-resources/README.md

 Each branch contains the resource folders of the game.
 Branch names match game version names, and may include a `-hotfix<N>` suffix when a version was re-released with the same version number.

-The `latest` branch contains resources from the latest game version: 1.9.7.7.J158.
+The `latest` branch contains resources from the latest game version.

 ### Version list